 Driving in any foreign country can be difficult.
 Roads in Australia are generally well-maintained and road rules are strongly enforced, but there are a few things to keep in mind when hitting the Aussie highways.

 - For those hiring cars and campervans in Australia, there are a number of things to remember when you get behind that wheel.

 - For starters, you must always carry your international driving permit on you, as well as your driver’s licence from your home country.
 Many travellers from overseas will be used to driving on the right, but in Australia, you must drive on the left hand side of the road.

-- Australia is a massive country, and for those crossing it via campervan or motorhome, it’s important to take regular breaks to avoid driver fatigue.
+- Australia is a massive country, and for those crossing it via campervan, RV or motorhome rental, it’s important to take regular breaks to avoid driver fatigue.
 You’ll find rest areas every 80-100 kilometres or so along main highways, so be sure to use them.